 Because the story was much more expansive and national in scope, I expanded this research while also highlighting two case studies: Stonybrook (Long Island, NY) and Drew Universities (Madison, NJ).
-The resulting book, Rockin’ in the Ivory Tower: Rock Music on Campus in the Sixties is scheduled for publication in Spring, 2023 with Rutgers University Press.
+The resulting book, Rockin’ in the Ivory Tower: Rock Music on Campus in the Sixties is now available from Rutgers University Press. (download coupon here

 Contact: jcarter1@drew.edu